-In the opinion of the Directors, the financial statements set out on pages 77 to 134 are drawn up in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act, 2016 in Malaysia so as to give a true and fair view of the financial position of the Group and of the Company as at 31 December 2021 and of their financial performances and cash flows for the financial year then ended.
+In the opinion of the Directors, the financial statements set out on pages 80 to 139 are drawn up in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act, 2016 in Malaysia so as to give a true and fair view of the financial position of the Group and of the Company as at 31 December 2022 and of their financial performances and cash flows for the financial year then ended.

+Signed on behalf of the Board of Directors in accordance with a resolution of the Board of Directors.

+POR TEONG ENG

+STATUTORY DECLARATION

-Signed on behalf of the Board of Directo ors in accordance with a resolution of the Board of Directors.
-LOON CHIN SENG POR TEONG ENG Kuala Lumpur 25 April 2022 STATUTORY DECLAR RATION Berhad, do solemnly and sincerely dec statements set out on pages 77 to 134 rily responsible for the financial management of Mestron Holdings clare that to the best of my knowledge and belief, the financial are correct and I make this solemn declaration conscientiously rtue of the Statutory Declarations Act, 1960.
-Subscribed and solemnly declared by the abovenamed at Kuala Lumpur in the Federal Territory this day of 25 April 2022 ) ) ) ) ONG HAN LIN Before me: (MIA NO: 45735) CHARTERED ACCOUNTANT Commissioner for Oaths
+I, Ong Han Lin, being the Officer primarily responsible for the financial management of Mestron Holdings Berhad, do solemnly and sincerely declare that to the best of my knowledge and belief, the financial statements set out on pages 80 to 139 are correct and I make this solemn declaration conscientiously believing the same to be true and by virtue of the Statutory Declarations Act, 1960.

-INDEPENDENT AUDITORS' REPORT

-TO THE MEMBERS OF MESTRON HOLDINGS BERHAD (INCORPORATED IN MALAYSIA) REGISTRATION NO: 201801018716 (1280732 - K)
+Subscribed and solemnly declared by)

+the abovenamed at Kuala Lumpur in)

+the Federal Territory this day of)

+26 April 2023)

+ONG HAN LIN

+(MIA NO: 15735)

+Before me:

+ONG HAN LIN (MIA NO: 45735) CHARTERED ACCOUNTANT

+Commissioner for Oaths